mkloczko/derive-storable/README.md

 # Introduction

 The `generic-storable` package allows you to automatically generate Storable instances for your datatypes.
-It uses `generic-deriving`, which allows the coders to derive certain instances at compile time (unless the code is compiled with `-O0` flag).
-To derive a Storable instance, the data-type has to:
+It uses GHC.Generics, which allows the coders to derive certain instances automatically.
+To derive a (G)Storable instance, the data-type has to:

 * have only one constructor.
-* all fields of the constructor need to be Storable.
+* all fields of the constructor need to be GStorable.
-* implement a Generic instance (`derive (Show, Read ,..,Generic)`)
+* implement a Generic instance (`derive (Generic)`)

+In order to achieve the same performance as for hand-written instances, take a look at [generic-storable-plugin](https://www.github.com/mkloczko/generic-storable-plugin).

 # Usage